<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Note to Parents and Guardians: To any parents or guardians reading this, I wanted to drop this note regarding reach schools.
 Please, try not to put unrealistic pressure on yourself or your student when it comes to reach schools.
 In the end, not many people care where your student goes to school.
 Yes, it’s fun to talk about or to post on social media, but encouraging your student to pick the best-fit college for them will go a much longer way.
 Try to avoid getting caught up in the name game of colleges at the expense of your student.
 In the end, who cares if people don’t recognize the name of your student’s college, if your student is happiest there?
 Help to change the culture of student pressure.

 Overall, again, while these categories are NOT the only important part of picking a college, they are helpful in making sure your college list is well-rounded!
 Remember: about 3 likely schools, 3-4 level schools, and 2-3 reach schools is the rule of thumb.
-I know you’ll find your right fit.
+I know you’ll find the right fit.
 'Til next time! 😊

 This article was originally published on August 25, 2021.
-It was updated on February 6, 2024 for accuracy and comprehensiveness.
+It was updated on June 7, 2024 for accuracy and comprehensiveness.

 Learn the next steps in your college journey - Scoir College Planning Guide